MESAHub/mesa/docs/source/using_mesa/running.rst

 obsolete.

-If you scroll back in the terminal output from the run, you should find a line that looks like (though the number may differ slightly between MESA versions):
+If you scroll back in the terminal output from the run, you should find a line that looks like (the number may differ slightly between MESA versions):

 ::

-   save photos/x849 for model 849
+   save photos/x207 for model 207

 indicating that one of these snapshots was automatically saved when the run terminated.